Submission to the KIIT Student Law Review [Volume VI, Issue 1] should adhere to the following guidelines:

 - Year of study (in case of a student)/ Designation (in other cases)

 - Email address(s)

 - The Editorial Board holds the power to disqualify any author’s work which is in non-compliance to these guidelines and also, holds the final copyright and all other rights regarding the work that is published after receiving such approval for publication and transfer of such rights from the author(s).

-- Each published paper will feature in KIIT Student Law Review: Volume 5 which will be published around February 2018.
+Each published paper will feature in KIIT Student Law Review: Volume VI, Issue 1 which will be published around December 2018.
 The authors whose papers are published will each receive a paperback hard copy of the Review, mailed to the address they provide along-with the copyright confirmation on selection of their paper as and when intimated to them.